cgarling/StellarTracks.jl/docs/src/basti_v1.md

 MH.(BaSTIv1Chemistry(), BaSTIv1.zgrid)
 ```

+The grid contains models with and without convective overshooting during core H-burning (function arguments `canonical=false` and `true`, respectively), with and without a synthetic AGB extension (`agb = true` and `false`, respectively), and different values of the Reimers mass loss parameter `η = 0.2, 0.4`.
+Values of `Z=1e-5, 0.05` (models presented in [Pietrinferni2013](@citet)) are only available without AGB extension (`agb=false`) with Reimers mass loss parameter `η=0.4`. α-enhanced models with [α/Fe] ≈ 0.4 (presented in [Pietrinferni2006](@citet)) are also available.

-Note that the BaSTIv1 stellar models only include initial stellar masses from 0.5 to 10 solar masses.
-They therefore do not include the lower main sequence that can be important for modeling very nearby stellar populations.
+Note that the BaSTIv1 stellar models **at best** include initial stellar masses from 0.5 to 10 solar masses.
+The canonical models (`canonical = true`) without AGB extensions (`agb = false`) and `η=0.4` seem to have the best mass sampling, and the α-enhanced set is also fairly good.
+Many of the other parameter sets have minimum masses closer to 1 solar mass, which can be troublesome for applications in stellar populations.
+None of the model sets reach the lower main sequence that is important when modeling very nearby stellar populations.
 Nor do they include very high-mass stars (e.g., O-type stars) that can be important when studying populations with high present0-day SFRs.

 The BaSTIv1 grid includes models with scaled-solar abundance patterns as well as α-enhanced models with an average \[α/Fe\]=0.4 (presented in [Pietrinferni2006](@citet)).
 These α-enhanced models are useful for modeling low-metallicity stars that formed prior to significant iron enrichment from type Ia supernovae.
 These stars are most common in the Galactic halo and low-mass dwarf galaxies.
 Note that the conversion between metal mass fraction ``Z`` and logarithmic metal abundance \[M/H\] is the same for the scaled-solar models as for the α-enhanced models, however the iron abundance \[Fe/H\] is not the same as \[M/H\] -- see Table 1 of [Pietrinferni2006](@citet).